MalcolmMielle/GazMapping/README.md

 # KERNELDM+V

-This is an implementation of the KernelDMV algorithm under ROS indigo.
+This is a 1D implementation of the KernelDMV algorithm under ROS indigo.

 ## Service